 Now, let’s look at the

 Also, basil helps soothe the roots with its anti-inflammatory properties.
-On top of these, adds lustre to dull hair.
+In addition, give the lustre to dull hair.

 Petroselinum crispum, is high in essential vitamins and antioxidants.
-Both are significant in protecting the hair and scalp from free radicals and improve circulation promoting healthy hair growth.
+Both are significant in protecting your hair and scalp from free radicals and improve circulation promoting healthy hair growth.

 The minerals, zinc and copper found in parsley work together and separately to help regulate metabolism and produce melanin, the pigment that helps protect skin and hair from the sun’s harmful rays.
 Melanin also gives hair its colour.